Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Linear Solvers and Preconditioners

-FROSch has been applied to various challenging application problems, including: scalar elliptic and elasticity problems~\cite{heinlein_parallel_2016}, possibly with heterogeneities~\cite{alves2024computationalstudyalgebraiccoarse}; computational fluid dynamics problems~\cite{heinlein_monolithic_2019,heinlein_comparison_2025}; time-harmonic Maxwell's and fluid-structure interaction problems~\cite{heinlein2024couplingdealiifroschsustainable}; pharmaco-mechanical interactions in arterial walls~\cite{balzani_computational_nodate}; and coupled multiphysics problems for land ice simulations~\cite{heinlein_frosch_2022}.
+The wide applicability of FROSch has been demonstrated for various challenging application problems, including: scalar elliptic and elasticity problems~\cite{heinlein_parallel_2016}, possibly with heterogeneities~\cite{alves2024computationalstudyalgebraiccoarse}; computational fluid dynamics problems~\cite{heinlein_monolithic_2019,heinlein_comparison_2025}; time-harmonic Maxwell's and fluid-structure interaction problems~\cite{heinlein2024couplingdealiifroschsustainable}; pharmaco-mechanical interactions in arterial walls~\cite{balzani_computational_nodate}; and coupled multiphysics problems for land ice simulations~\cite{heinlein_frosch_2022}.
 The latter three have been solved using monolithic preconditioning techniques.
 To extend robustness for heterogeneous model problems, an implementation of spectral coarse spaces~\cite{heinlein_adaptive_2019} is currently under development.
 FROSch preconditioners have scaled to more than \num{200000} cores on the Theta Cray XC40 supercomputer at the Argonne Leadership Computing Facility (ALCF); cf.~\cite{heinlein_parallel_2022}.

 In its current implementation, FROSch assumes a one-to-one correspondence of subdomains and MPI ranks.
 Using an interface to the other solver packages in Trilinos, a variety of inexact solvers can be employed for the solution of the local subdomain problems.
 An extension to multiple subdomains per MPI rank is currently being implemented.
-Using Kokkos and Kokkos Kernels, FROSch has recently also been ported to GPUs~\cite{yamazaki_experimental_2023} with performance gains for the triangular solve or inexact solves with ILU on GPUs.
+Using Kokkos and Kokkos Kernels, FROSch has recently also been ported to GPUs~\cite{yamazaki_experimental_2023} with performance gains for the triangular solve or inexact solves with ILU on GPUs; speedups of up to $4.8\times$ are observed when comparing ILU solve times on CPU and GPU.

 A demo/tutorial for FROSch can be found at the GitHub repository~\cite{frosch_demo}.